Certified Peer Specialist project

 Submitting an application early does not increase an applicant’s score in any way.

-Those accepted to the training have 10-20 business days to decide whether or not to attend the training and pay the Registration/Training Fee before their place is offered to the next ranked applicant.
+Those accepted to the training have 7-14 days to decide whether or not to attend the training and pay the Registration/Training Fee before their place is offered to the next highest ranked applicant.